SimonSubokLee/ston-docs-son/admin/https.kr.rst

    -  ``<Cert>`` A server certification

-   -  ``<Key>`` A private key of server certification.
-Encrypted format is not supported.
+   -  ``<Key>`` A private key for a server certification.
+Encrypted formatting is not supported.

    -  ``<CA>`` CA(Certificate Authority) Chain certification

-Even if the same port is being serviced, more specific expression has a priority.
+Even if the same port is being serviced, more specific expressions have priority.

-For example, if there are multiple NIC like the above example, the client that came through 1.1.1.1:443 will be serviced with a specific certification, and the client that came through 1.1.1.4:443 will be serviced with a general certification.
+For example, if there are multiple NICs like the example above, the client that came through 1.1.1.1:443 will be serviced with a specific certification, and the client that came through 1.1.1.4:443 will be serviced with a general certification.
 Even if you overwrite a certification with an existing file name, it'll be reflected when reloading.

 .. note::

-   Cerification format is PEM(Privacy Enhanced Mail), and only supports RSA asymmetric key algorithm.
+   The cerification format is PEM(Privacy Enhanced Mail), which only supports the RSA asymmetric key algorithm.

 .. _https-aes-ni: